AndrewSumsion/GLoIP/README.md

     └───test.h.meta
 ```
 To understand the metadata format, see the documentation in `protocols/test/test.h.meta`
+You can generate a template metadata file for your protocol with the `create_meta_template.py` script.

 If the metadata declares that a function needs a custom implementation, it MUST be implemented in both of the `*_custom.cpp` files.
 The implementations should be declared like so: